49th Guards Stalingradsko-Budapestskaya Red Banner Missile Division

 Commanders:

-Activated 11.6.60 in Omsk, Omsk Oblast, as the 213th Missile Brigade, from the 34th Mortar Brigade - formation was complete in November 1960, and was attached to the 7th independent Guards Missile Corps.
+Activated 11.6.60 in Omsk, Omsk Oblast, as the 213th Missile Brigade, from the 34th Mortar Brigade - formation was complete in November 1960.

 Honours and awards from the 18th Guards Army Corps and the 34th Mortar Brigade.